marcin-filipiak/arduino_wroom_bitcoin/README.md

 Board: ESP32 WROOM

-First change your SSID and password
+First change your SSID and password in file wroom_bitcoin.ino